ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step08.md

   }
 ```

-**Challenge:** rewrite the other two public methods to also get the current location before returning the weather data related observables.
+**Challenge:** Rewrite the other two public methods to also get the current location before returning the weather data related observables.

 Once this rewrite is complete, you should be able to remove the following code from the `WeatherService`: